Northbound gNMI service

 Northbound gNMI Get Request

 onos-config extends standard gNMI as a method of accessing a complete configuration system consisting of several devices - each identified by target.
-It supports network wide configuration actions (multiple updates on multiple devices at once, and rollback of same).

 The gNMI Northbound interface is available through https on port 5150.